Trump, Kim share historic handshake - AFP

 The pair shook hands for several seconds, Trump reaching out to touch the North Korean leader on his right shoulder.

-As they sat down for their tete-a-tete, the US leader -- who had said he would know "within the first minute" if a deal would be possible -- predicted a "terrific relationship" with Kim.
+As they sat down for their one-on-one meeting, the US leader -- who had said he would know "within the first minute" if he a deal would be possible with his North Korean counterpart -- predicted a "terrific relationship" with Kim.

 For his part, the North's leader made a reference to the two countries' history of war and acrimony, but noted the fact of their meeting showed they could overcome the past.

-Sitting across from Trump at a small side table, Kim told the US president through a translator: "It was not easy to get here."

-"The past worked as fetters on our limbs and the old prejudices and practices worked as obstacles on our way forward," he went on, his listener looking him in the eye and nodding.
-"But we overcame all of them and we are here today."
+"The way to come to here was not easy," Kim said as he sat with Trump.
+"The old prejudices and practices worked as obstacles on our way forward but we overcame all of them and we are here today."

-Trump responded: "That's true" before another handshake -- smiling this time -- and a thumbs-up from the US president.

 The imagery for the high-stakes meeting was undoubtedly positive and Kim Yong-hyun, professor at Dongguk University in Seoul said: "The atmosphere of the summit looks very good."